ShunSakurai/asana-navigator/README.md

 - [ ] Implement keyboard shortcuts to go to sibling subtasks

 #### Setting new parent tasks:
-- [ ] Display text box near the breadcrumb to set new parent
-- [ ] Set new parent from "More actions"
+- [ ] Set new parent from the toolbar
 - [ ] Implement keyboard shortcut to set new parent

 #### Others: